-3. Who is the minister of the Sacrament of Confirmation?
+5. Who is the minister of the Sacrament of Confirmation?

 The ordinary minister of Confirmation is the bishop.
 The bishop may designate other priests to confirm as well.
-In addition, pastors who baptize an adult or child of catechetical age are the ministers of Confirmation as required by the Rite of Christian Initiation of Adults (RCIA).
+In addition, pastors who baptize an adult or child of catechetical age are the ministers of Confirmation as required by Canon Law and the Order of Christian Initiation of Adults (OCIA).

-4. Who can receive the Sacrament of Confirmation?
+6. Who can receive the Sacraments of Confirmation and First Communion?

-According to our diocesan policy, the normal age for confirmation are those baptized children in third grade (usually around the age of eight years old).
-A candidate for confirmation must be at the age of discretion, seven years of age or above and must meet the following requirements:
+According to the Diocese of Phoenix policy, the normal age for Confirmation is deemed as those baptized children in third grade (usually around the age of 8 years old).
+A candidate for Confirmation must be at the age of discretion, 7 years of age or above and must meet the following requirements:

-- Be baptized and not previously confirmed - Must be Catholic (children baptized in another church must make a Profession of Faith) - Must be properly instructed - Must be capable of renewing their Baptismal promises - Must have previously been prepared for and received the Sacrament of Reconciliation (ordinarily occurs in Second Grade)
+- Be baptized and not previously confirmed - Must be properly instructed

-Candidates will be prepared for the Sacrament of Confirmation and First Eucharist.
+- Must be capable of renewing their Baptismal promises - Must have previously been prepared for and received the Sacrament of Candidates will be prepared for the Sacrament of Confirmation and First Eucharist.
 Both Sacraments will be celebrated together.

-5. Why is the Diocese of Phoenix changing the age of Confirmation?
+7. Why did the Diocese of Phoenix change the age of Confirmation?

-By placing Confirmation at this age, the Diocese of Phoenix will be following the natural sequence of the Sacraments of Christian Initiation: Baptism, Then Confirmation, and then reception of First Eucharist.
+By placing Confirmation at this age, the Diocese of Phoenix is following the natural sequence of the Sacraments of Christian Initiation: Baptism, then Confirmation, and then reception of First Eucharist.
 Pope Paul VI stated the following:

 The sharing in the divine nature given to men through the grace of Christ bears a certain likeness to the origin, development, and nourishing of natural life.
-The faithful are born anew by Baptism, strengthened by the sacrament of Confirmation, and received in the Eucharist the food of eternal life.
+The faithful are born anew by Baptism, strengthened by the sacrament of Confirmation, and receive in the Eucharist the food of eternal life.
 By means of these sacraments of Christian initiation, they thus receive in increasing measure the treasures of the divine life and advance toward the perfection of charity (CCC 1212).

-It should also be noted that this is the sequence followed by RCIA (Rite of Christian Initiation of Adults) which requires that children and adults in the catechumenate receive all three sacraments together, even if the children are younger than the age at which the Catholic children of the parish are routinely confirmed and by the Eastern Catholic Churches for infants and adults alike (CCC 1232).

-In addition, by placing Confirmation prior to the reception of First Eucharist it makes it easier to view the Eucharist as the "summit" of Christian initiation (CCC 1233).
+It should also be noted that this is the sequence followed by OCIA (Oite of Christian Initiation of Adults) which requires that children and adults in the catechumenate receive all three sacraments together, even if the children are younger than the age at which the Catholic children of the parish are routinely confirmed.
+(CCC 1232) In addition, by placing Confirmation prior to the reception of First Eucharist it makes it easier to view the Eucharist as the "summit" of Christian initiation (CCC 1233).
 Therefore, all baptized persons who have reached the age of reason should be appropriately prepared and receive the Sacrament of Confirmation before the reception of the Holy Eucharist.